soggybag/redux-todo/README.md

 	- Import your `completeTodo` action creator
 	- Add a new button to toggle the todo state
 		- Add an `onClick` handler that uses the dispatcher and your `completeTodo` action creator.
+- Style a completed todo
+	- Use the `completed` property to set the style of a todo. todos that are completed true should have one look, and false another.

 ### Display the Date

 Todos are displayed by the `Todo` Component defined in `Todo.js`.
 Add another element here to display the date.

 Use [`Date.toLocaleDateString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString) to convert the date object to a more readble string.

+### Display Stats

+Create a new component that will display the todo statistics.
+This component should display:

+- Total Todos
+- Completed Todos
+- Active Todos

+Do this by making a new component.
+This component can get the list of todos with: `useSelector`.
+The total count of todos is the length of the todos array.
+Use `Array.reduce()` to count the Active and Completed todos.

 ### Sort and filter todos